-For your next Roaton dive vacation, choose our dive resort, Reef House Lodge.
+For your next Roatan dive vacation, choose our dive resort, Reef House Lodge.

 There are great diving destinations throughout the Caribbean.
 Dive resorts are plentiful, with options that appeal to every taste.
-With so many options, why choose to go to Roatan, Honduras for your dive trips?
+With so many options, why choose to go scuba diving in Honduras?

 Let’s start with a list:

-- Roatan is a good place to get scuba certified
+- Roatan, Honduras is a good place to get scuba certified

 - Calm seas and great visibility

 - Low cost dive resort options and scuba packages

 - Affordable, convenient flights using major airlines